papstchaka/basic_ml/README.md

 Algorithms with different work-wise:
 >   - Gaussian Processes --> training and prediction are inseperable from each other and because of that implemented in one function (named `train`).
 To use GPs, you have to provide `x_train`, `y_train` and `x_test` all to this function.
 It fits the algorithm and returns the regressed `y_test`.
+>   - Reinforcement Learning --> since there is no prediction in the workwise of RL, there is no such function implemented.
+Furthermore there is no (or not yet) `train` function implemented, since the user is obliged to self-decide whether or not to use `Q-Learning` or `Action-Value-Iteration`.

 ## Supporting developers:
 > -   <a href="https://github.com/papstchaka" target="_blank">`Alexander Christoph`</a>